- 4 flour tortillas (8 inches)

 - Meanwhile, in a large saucepan, cook beef and onion over medium heat until meat is no longer pink; drain.
 Stir in the water, vegetables, beans, tomatoes, sugar and remaining taco seasoning.
 Cover and simmer for 10 minutes or until heated through, stirring occasionally.

-- Discard toothpicks.
+- Discard toothpicks from cones.
 To assemble hats, place cones on circles; pipe a band of cheese around base of cones.
 Ladle soup into bowls and top with hats.
 Yield: 8 servings (2 quarts).